 - a sprinkling of dried raspberry pieces

-You also need non-stick muffin tins, but butter them well.
+You also need non-stick muffin tins, but butter them well and pop a square of greaseproof paper in the base.

-(2) With the shorter edge facing you, roll up the rectangle fairly tightly to give, in effect, a small Swiss roll of dough, pulling the dough away from you gently as you go to stretch it out a bit.
-Don’t go too tightly, though, as you want the dough to expand easily as it proves.
+(3) With the shorter edge facing you, roll up the rectangle fairly tightly to give, in effect, a small Swiss roll of dough, pulling the dough away from you gently as you go to stretch it out a bit.

-(3) Cut the Swiss roll of dough length-ways to give two pieces: it doesn’t matter if some of the dough comes apart – just put it back in place either roughly or with more care: it doesn’t matter!
-Roll each up to form a spiral, with the cut side facing outwards, gently pulling the strips to elongate them as you go to give a bigger spiral.
+(4) Cut the roll of dough length-ways to give two pieces: it doesn’t matter if some of the dough comes apart – just put it back in place either roughly or with more care: it doesn’t matter!
+Curl each up to form a short spiral, with the cut side facing outwards, gently pulling the strips to elongate them as you go to give a bigger spiral.

 NB: whether you have a bigger spiral or a smallish one, as the dough proves and fills out the muffin holes, you will get great results.

-(4) Repeat for the rest of the dough to give 10 spirals in total.
+(5) Repeat for the rest of the dough to give 10 spirals in total.
+Or do a few using the other shaping method (see above recipe).

-(6) Towards the end of the proving, heat the oven to 200C(fan).
+(7) Towards the end of the proving, heat the oven to 200C(fan).
 Brush each piece of risen dough with beaten egg.
 Place in the oven and immediately turn down the oven to 170C (fan).
-Bake for about 20-25 minutes until deep golden brown and then transfer to a wire rack to cool fully.

-(9) Make a small hole in the top of each, going about half-way down.
+(3) Make a small hole in the top of each, going about half-way down.
 Pipe a little of the filling inside: the baked laminated dough will have created air pockets inside for the filling to find its way into.
 Pipe a swirl on top, covering the hole.
-Alternatively, pipe into the bottom of the cruffins and place them on a sheet of greaseproof paper until the filling has set.